18F/identity-pki/doc/technical/ssh.md

   HashKnownHosts no
 ```

+When ssh reuses an existing controlmaster connection, it won't print the banner
+/ MOTD.
+Whereas when it makes a new connection it will print the full banner and
+MOTD.

+If you are having some strange behavior when using connection sharing, where it
+seems like ssh is ignoring your options (like `-A` for example), you may need to
+use the `-M` option when you ssh.
+This will tell ssh to create a new "master"
+connection, which will use the options you pass in rather than reuse an old
+connection that may have been created with different options.

 ### Helper Scripts for Common Workflows

 These scripts rely on having your username set up as a default in `~/.ssh/config` for *all* jumphosts, like so: